petereit/CheckinAir/README.md

    1. Double-check that your Brother printer is configured correctly and connected to your wireless network
    2. Confirm that your iPad/iPhone is connected to the same wireless network as your Brother printer

+## Labels
+This is from our Nursery Coordinator:

+The labels that we use with the printer are [LD Compatible Broker DK-2205 Rolls of White Label Tape / 2.4 in. x 100 ft](https://www.amazon.com/LD-Compatible-Brother-DK-2205-Rolls/dp/B01B5CHXL0).
+We have found the labels online from various companies, including Amazon.
+Sometimes Amazon is cheaper but other companies online have offered better pricing at times.

 ## Support
 This app was produced by an independent developer, Mark Petereit, as a labor of love for my church, Family Worship Center in Florence, South Carolina.
 Breeze is aware of this product and supportive of my efforts, but **this is not a Breeze product.** They cannot offer any technical support.